ogecko/alpaca-benro-polaris/docs/troubleshooting.md

 ### N8 - Cannot Connect Nikon D850 Camera with Nina
 There is a known issue with connecting a D850 via USB2 with Nina.
 Try connecting the Nikon D850 via a USB3 or USB-C port.
 See this [Redit Post on the D850 and Nina](https://www.reddit.com/r/AskAstrophotography/comments/169yzsd/nikon_d850_will_not_connect_to_nina/) for more details.

+### N9 - Cannot retrieve Remote Stellarium Coordinates to Nina
+The Nina Sky Atlas has a feature to allow you to get target coordinates from your configured Planetarium Software.
+You can set the Options / Planetarium software as Stellarium with a given Host IP Address and Port.

+You need to configure Stellarium, adding the Remote Control Plug-in, enabling it to run at startup.
+Restarting Stellarium allows you to configure the plug-in to automatically enable the server on startup.

+The Remote Control Plug-in defaults to port 8090.
+This port can conflict with other software you may have on your computer eg Wonderware RecoverIt.
+If you cannot get Nina to retreive the coordinates from Stellarium try setting the port number to 8091 in both Stellarium and Nina.
+This may fix the integration between Nina and Stellarium.

 ## Stellarium Troubleshooting

 ### S1 - StellariumPLUS Cannot Connect to ABP